 I hate to be seen as self-pitying and whining because I'm not really.
 I learned in publishing that there are always other chances after rejection, but you have to be resilient and stubborn to find them, to keep taking the knock-backs until you find your place.
 I thought I had found it, then I gave up the country I called home, a developing career to move to Finland and take care of my kids.
 It was my choice, but now I'm kind of stuck here and trying to get my writing/ publishing feet under me again, starting from scratch and it's scary.
 I sometimes use this blog as an outlet for that fear and worry.

 But the truth, as I'm slowly discovering, is not being tied to one country does open some avenues I may have not considered if I was still in Scotland.
 Starting over with the wider scope of social media, looking beyond my local network is a benefit I didn't have before.
-Even though so many jobs and awards specify age, colour, gender, location, I amy trying to stop thinking of myself in those terms.
-My writing is good, if I don't fit a certain grant's guidelines, I look for ones that I do.
+Even though so many jobs and awards specify age, colour, gender, location, I am trying to stop thinking of myself in those terms.
+I know my writing is good, if I don't fit a certain grant's guidelines, I will look for ones that I do.

 I have tried to push myself forward for things that I don't exactly fit the remit for and sometimes I get accepted.
 I've recently had some poems accepted for a journal that was looking for essays and non-fiction writing on migration, language and identity.
 I usually don't get work accepted for immigration-themed issues because I am an immigrant by choice rather than through need or a refugee.
 As the scope of this issue was looking more at language and identity which my poems often examine, I took the risk.
 The staff even sent me an email saying this wasn't really what they were looking for, but would give it to their readers anyway.
 All six poems were accepted.
 I'm very excited to see the end result, not only because I had my poems translated for the issue as well.